Scholarsphere100/ScholarSphere/DOCUMENTATION.md

 **When** I select "All Active Projects",
 **Then** the data includes milestones, collaborator counts, and last activity dates.

- # User Stories and User Acceptance - Sprint 4
+ # User Stories and User Acceptance Tests - Sprint 4

 ## User Story 17: Funding Report
 **As an admin**,